Governance

 Academic Staff Governor

-Ramin has worked at Stanmore College for a number of years and is a highly qualified teacher of English as a second language, (Cambridge CELTA; Cambridge DELTA; and an MA in Teaching English as a Second Language).
-He greatly enjoys facilitating learners’ acquisition of English as a second language incorporating cultural awareness.
-He is passionate about enriching students’ learning and the delivery of high-quality curriculums.
-As a very experienced IELTS lecturer, he has been successful in incorporating a new IELTS course in Stanmore College’s provision.
-He previously worked in the Film and TV industry after graduating from one of the UK’s top film schools.
-He produced his own independent drama and later produced a daily hour-long, English language, chat show in Dubai.
-In his spare time, Ramin is a keen photographer.
+Ramin has worked at Stanmore College for a number of years and is a highly achieved teacher of ESOL (English as a second language).
+Ramin is especially passionate about delivering quality curriculum while incorporating cultural awareness.
+He has successfully incorporating a new IELTS course in the college’s provision.
+Ramin previously worked in the Film and TV industry after graduating from one of the UK’s top film schools.
+He produced his own independent drama and a daily English language chat show in Dubai!
+In his spare time Ramin is a keen photographer.

 Zaid Gandhi